-- Residency within approved countries or Australia for 180 days (or since birth) before export to Australia. - A declaration by an official veterinarian, should accompany the import permit application, certifying that they have scanned the animal's microchip, that the animal is microchipped with the stated microchip number and the location of the microchip. - Vaccination with an inactivated rabies virus (RABV) vaccine approved by the competent authority in the country of export (produced in accordance with the methods prescribed in the World Organisation for Animal Health Manual of Diagnostics Tests and Vaccines for Terrestrial Animals 2022 (WOAH Manual)), in accordance with the manufacturer's recommendations.
-Rabies vaccination must be current according to the manufacturer's recommendations at all times from when blood was taken for RNATT and up to the time of export. - An RNATT of at least 0.5 IU/mL within 12 months (365 days) immediately before export. - An interval of at least 180 days and not more than 12 months (365 days) between the date of the blood sample for the RNATT arriving at the laboratory and the date of export to Australia. - PEQ of at least 30 days if imported dogs and cats have been prepared in compliance with the pre-export measures. - Where considered relevant by the department based on document assessment and/or analysis of trade patterns and intelligence data, additional post-entry verification activities to verify compliance with the pre-export measures.
-In such cases, animals may be held in PEQ for up to 180 days.
+- Residency within approved countries or Australia for 180 days (or since birth) before export to Australia. - \A declaration by an official veterinarian, should accompany the import permit application, certifying that they have scanned the animal's microchip, that the animal is microchipped with the stated microchip number and the location of the microchip.
+This must occur prior to commencing pre-export preparation. - \ For Australian origin animals, evidence of the animals export from Australia (e.g. export permit) has been provided with the import permit application. - Vaccination with an inactivated rabies virus (RABV) vaccine approved by the competent authority in the country of export (produced in accordance with the methods prescribed in the World Organisation for Animal Health Manual of Diagnostics Tests and Vaccines for Terrestrial Animals 2022 (WOAH Manual)), in accordance with the manufacturer's recommendations.
+Rabies vaccination must be current according to the manufacturer's recommendations at all times from when blood was taken for RNATT and up to the time of export. - An RNATT of at least 0.5 IU/mL within 12 months (365 days) immediately before export. - An interval of at least 180 days and not more than 12 months (365 days) between the date of the blood sample for the RNATT arriving at the laboratory and the date of export to Australia. - Either - For returning animals of Australian origin or those that have had their identity confirmed by an official veterinarian, a PEQ period of at least 10 days is required if animals are prepared in compliance with the pre-export measures.

+- For all other animals prepared in compliance with the pre-export measures, a PEQ period of at least 30 days is required. - Where considered relevant by the department based on document assessment and/or analysis of trade patterns and intelligence data, additional post-entry verification activities to verify compliance with the pre-export measures.
+In such cases, animals may be held in PEQ until it can be determined that biosecurity risk has been satisfactorily managed.
+The longest this could be expected to take is 180 days but would typically be a much shorter period.